Climate Mobilization Act

 - Buildings Mandate: Local Law 97

 Local Law 97 (LL97) requires buildings larger than 25,000 square feet to meet ambitious carbon reduction targets, starting in 2024.
 The Department of Buildings provides guidance on compliance and reporting for LL97.
 The GHG Emission Calculator estimates a building's carbon penalty as a result of non-compliance with NYC Local Law 97 (2019).
-Input annual utility information and building characteristics to generate emissions thresholds and resulting estimated penalties for three major penalty periods (2024-2029, 2030-2034, and 2035 and later).
+Input annual utility information and building characteristics to generate emissions thresholds and resulting estimated penalties for three major penalty periods (2024-2029, 2030-2034, and 2035, and later).
+Affordable or rent-regulated housing may quality for alternate or delayed compliance with LL97.

 - Building Energy Efficiency Grade: Local Law 95